Welcome to Main Street Dental

 We know your time is valuable so we do our best to make sure your appointments are convenient and on time.
 We offer evening and Saturday appointments for those who find it difficult to make time during the week.
 You work hard, so we do too.

 Visit us for a free consultation.
-You will find our office has a wonderful balance of Unionville heritage and modern dental technology.
+You will find our quaint office has a wonderful balance of Unionville heritage and modern dental technology.
+We look forward to having you visit us and become your favourite Dentist in Markham.
 We are confident you will feel right at home!

 THINGS YOU NEED TO KNOW WHEN THERE'S A DENTAL EMERGENCY?